 \section{Validation of the model against full 3D FEA}

-In this section, the model is validated by comparing it to 3D FEA that were performed using Ansys and COMSOL.
+This section ``validates" the model under the definition that ``validation" establishes that the approximate model is sufficiently accurate to capture the relevant phenomena.
+The model is validated by comparing it to fully 3D, non-ideal FEA that were performed in the literature using Ansys and COMSOL.
 The model reproduces the relevant stresses to within 10\%.
 We do not precisely account for this 10\% discrepancy, but it is deemed sufficiently accurate for broad system studies, suitable for batch runs of systems codes and within an optimizer loop.
 Candidates for this 10\% discrepancy are non-axisymmetric features such as the lateral side-wall casing, the inherently approximate nature of property-smearing, and 3D features such as the joints and curvature of the TF coils.